Veterans studies: Eastern Kentucky University

 Eastern Kentucky University was the first university to offer an academic minor (18 credit hours) and certificate (24 credit hours) in veterans studies in 2010.
 "The certificate allows students to analyze the veteran’s role in society, emphasizing the intersectionality of veteran identity, equipping students with a variety of skills and disciplinary perspectives through which to develop the cultural competency needed to understand and interact with veterans in a variety of personal and professional settings."

+Saint Leo University

+The Department of Interdisciplinary Studies, within the College of Arts and Sciences, at Saint Leo University offers a bachelor's degree in Veteran Studies.
+This program claims to be the first of its kind, and emphasizes interdisciplinary research, advising, diversity, and leadership.
+This 120 credit, four year degree program offers "the opportunity to examine the human experience of military conflict throughout history and in diverse cultures while developing a strong foundation in research and written and verbal skills."